jcostom/junos-bits/hub-and-spoke-srx-vpn-ospf/README.md

-# Example Hub & Spoke VPN on SRX
+# Example Hub & Spoke VPN on SRX with OSPF

 This is an example showing 3 sites, a hub and 2 satellite locations.
 Both satellite locations are DHCP assigned, as one might expect from on a cable modem connection.